Understanding ADHD Symptoms

 - Struggle to focus or sustain attention

-- Frequently lose items necessary for tasks
+- Frequently lose items needed for tasks

 - Miss details or make careless mistakes